MachinisteWeb/node-atlas/TLDR.md

 > *NodeAtlas* is a MVC(2) JavaScript Framework allows you to create Scalable website with SEO and W3C compliance.
-This means it makes running indexable multilingual simple webpages and create HTML mockups with only the View part activated and real time modification OR create heavy Component-based websites in order to create great things with standards compliance!
+This means it makes running indexable multilingual simple webpages and create HTML mockups with only the View part activated and real time modification OR create heavy component-based and/or service-oriented websites in order to create great things with standards compliance!

 **Vous êtes français ?
 Le document [derrière ce lien](https://github.com/Haeresis/NodeAtlas) vous sera peut-être plus agréable.**